willharris/plexlib/README.md

 ### Docker

 A basic `docker-compose` configuration is provided at `servers/docker/plexlib/docker-compose.yml`.
-Before bringing up the system, you should create the necessary environment files as described in step 4 of the instructions above - these will be mounted as read-only volumes in the `flask` and `celery` containers. *Note:* the `REDIS_URL` and `CELERY_BROKER_URL` variables should not be defined, as these are defined in the Dockerfiles so as to use the containerized services.
+Before bringing up the system, you should create the necessary environment files as described in step 4 of the instructions above - these will be mounted as read-only volumes in the `flask`, `celery`, and `celerybeat` containers. *Note:* the `REDIS_URL` and `CELERY_BROKER_URL` variables should not be defined, as these are defined in the Dockerfiles so as to use the containerized services.

 The following command will build the images and bring up the containers:

 `docker-compose -f server/docker/plexlib/docker-compose.yml up -d`

-The Docker configuration consists of the following five containers (one for each basic service) and expose the following ports on `localhost`:
+The Docker configuration consists of the following six containers (one for each basic service) and expose the following ports on `localhost`:

 * `flask`
 * `celery`
+* `celerybeat`
 * `nginx`: port 8888, for normal HTTP access
 * `redis`: port 6379, for access via `redis-cli` etc.
 * `rabbitmq`: port 15672, for access to the RabbitMQ web management console